asi-alliance/asi-chain-explorer/indexer/DEPLOYMENT_GUIDE.md

 cp .env.remote-observer .env

 # 3. Build and deploy with Rust CLI compilation
-docker-compose -f docker-compose.rust.yml up -d --build
+docker compose -f docker-compose.rust.yml up -d --build

 # This will:
 # - Build the Rust CLI from source inside Docker